natsatra/natsatra.github.io/src/content/projects/copythat.md

   </a>
 </p>

-It also runs on Chrome and other Chromium-based browsers, loaded from source.
+It also runs on Chrome and other Chromium-based browsers, when you manually load the manifest.json file.

 <p align="center">
   <img src="/copythat/ct-1.png" alt="Preview of the CopyThat popup: colour-coded tabs in the sidebar, editor on the right" width="420">